ducciorocchini/PR_stats_visualizing/README.md

-# Visualizing Spatial Data in R
+# Reproducible Workflows for Visualizing Geographical Data in R

 # Packages needed